Online time series prediction using feature adjustment: Discussion the batch size used in computing history gradient

 When computing historical gradients, we employ batch data from past sequences rather than single data to mitigate high variance in gradient estimation.
 While batch processing reduces variance, it may introduce bias by incorporating outdated information.
 This necessitates balancing bias-variance trade-offs through appropriate batch size selection.
 In our main experiments, we adopted a batch size of 24.
 To validate this choice, we conducted supplementary experiments examining how varying batch sizes impact forecasting MSE during deployment.

 We reports iTransformer's performance across three datasets under different batch sizes at different prediction horizons (H) in Figure \ref{fig:bs}.
 Surprisingly, we observed no consistent optimal batch size across datasets or even within the same dataset at different horizons.
 As illustrated in Figure \ref{fig:bs}: For PEMS08 (top row), batch size 24 performed best at H=1 and H=24, with slight error increases at smaller/larger sizes.
 Conversely, at H=48, size 1 proved optimal.
 Weather dataset (bottom row) exhibited different patterns, demonstrating that batch size optimization is highly context-dependent – requiring case-specific tuning rather than universal rules.
+Finally, the differences caused by batch size are minimal, roughly at the level of the fourth decimal place.

-\subsection{Sensitive analysis of online learning rate}
+\section{Sensitive analysis of online learning rate}

 The learning rate for online updates is another important hyperparameter in our experiments, so we conducted a sensitivity analysis on it.
 In our main experiments, we set this parameter to 0.0003.
 To further investigate, we performed additional tests using values of 0.00005, 0.0001, 0.0003, 0.0005, 0.001, and 0.005.
 Note that we only adjusted the online learning rate for the adapter module, while the online learning rate for the final layer was consistently kept at 0.00003.